pedrotrschneider/shader-fractals/README.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;D=\log_{2}{4}=2"/>

 🎨 The construction process for a Tetrix is very similar to that of the Sierpinski Triangle:
-1. Start with a tetraheadron of side-length L.
+1. Start with a tetrahedron of side-length L.
 2. Shrink it to half its original height.
-3. Put together four copies of the half-height tetraheadron, so that each of them touch each other in one vertex.
+3. Put together four copies of the half-height tetrahedron, so that each of them touch each other in one vertex.
 4. Repeat steps 2 and 3 for the new shapes each iteration.

-The first iteration of this loop will give you a level-1 tetraheadron, the second one will give you a level-2 tetraheadron, and so on.
-The Sierpinski Tetraheadron itself is the resulting shape after infinite iterations.
+The first iteration of this loop will give you a level-1 tetrahedron, the second one will give you a level-2 tetrahedron, and so on.
+The Sierpinski Tetrahedron itself is the resulting shape after infinite iterations.

 A similar fractal can be constructed using a square-based pyramid as its base.